-What does TPS offer their resident section members?
+What does TPS offer their resident/fellow section members?

-- Submit an electronic poster for the e-poster contest.
+- Submit an electronic poster for the e-poster contest that generally runs from March to May.
 Winners attend and present at the TPS annual meeting.

-- Participate in the TPS Resident/Medical Student Advocacy Day each year in February/March.*Check out the TPS Facebook page for pictures and comments about the 2016 event.
+- Participate in the TPS Resident/Medical Student Advocacy Day each year in February/March.Check out the TPS Facebook page for pictures from the 2018 event.

 - Join a TPS Committee.
 TPS residents and fellows can participate on a committee from August 1 - July 31 each year, but you can join at any point throughout the year!
 Click here for a list of committee descriptions and the committee online application.

 - Attend the Saturday resident/fellow section session dedicated to help grow your professional development.

 - Compete in the annual Jacobi Jug, a fast paced competition held in conjunction with the TPS Annual Meeting.

 - Receive special invites to TPS events, like the TPS Annual Leadership Planning Summit, or TPS Annual Meeting.